WishaWoshi/Speed-Is-Life/README.md

 ![reference](https://user-images.githubusercontent.com/73127554/147939780-098aaed5-f98b-452d-8563-95e587f06127.png)

 # Startup Args
 Server hosts!
-Add the following commands to your startup_args folder for some tweaks to the gamemode.
+Add the following commands to your startup_args file for some tweaks to the gamemode.

 Command `+sil_mode testing` to run multiplayer with one person.